List of The Lion King (franchise) characters: Boss Beaver

 Boss Beaver (voiced by Brad Garrett) is an ill-tempered and cantankerous beaver.
 His lifestyle is the exact opposite of Timon and Pumbaa's Hakuna Matata lifestyle: Boss Beaver values hard work whereas Timon and Pumbaa value freedom of rules, responsibilities, and worries.
 He owns a lumber mill and an amusement park called "Boss Beaver's Log Land".
 Boss Beaver also has three mottos: "Makuta Hamaka" ("work really hard"), "safety first" and "you break it, you buy it."
 He also has a son named Boy Beaver (voiced by Mark Schiff), who is shown to be mischievous but also quite malicious behind his father's back, as he damages rides and machines which lead to Timon and Pumbaa nearly getting killed.
 This could, however, all be due to Boss Beaver's negligence as a parent, as it is implied that he rarely, if ever, spends time with his son.

 With his uptight and disciplinary attitude, Boss Beaver is greatly narcissistic, as he seemingly prioritizes his business and reputation over other things.
 For example, in "Amusement Bark", as he catches his son attempting to hurt Timon and Pumbaa, he is seemingly more concerned that the duo will demand an exorbitant monetary settlement for their injuries.
 Boss Beaver also emphasizes the importance of safety conditions and is willing to make others pay for violating any safety regulation.

 Although he can sometimes be too harsh on his employees, Boss Beaver is willing to promote them if they are good at their jobs and favors, as shown in "Oregon Astray" where he promotes Timon to (temporary) supervising, senior chief executive, governing guides assistant.
 He is also capable of realizing his mistakes, as he acknowledges his son's malicious nature, to which he is greatly appalled by.

-Alongside Speedy, Boss Beaver makes a non-speaking cameo in "Washington Applesauce".
+Alongside Speedy, Boss Beaver makes a non-speaking appearance in "Washington Applesauce".